work

 As a reporter for The Sacramento Bee and The Modesto Bee newspapers, I produced investigative reports that held power to account and elevated community voices.
 My work provided citizens with information they needed to take on (and eventually shut down) a polluting factory that was sickening children at a neighborhood school.
 I worked closely with nurses, patients and union leaders to expose a decades-long pattern of patient mistreatment at a psychiatric hospital in California.
 I uncovered public documents revealing a major housing fraud and charity scam that led then-Gov. Arnold Schwarzenegger to pass a new law protecting homebuyers.
 My work won awards from the Associated Press, California Newspaper Publishers Association and McClatchy Newspapers, and I was a finalist for the Livingston Award.
 Here’s a book chapter I recently wrote on investigative interviewing techniques.

 While I enjoy being out in the field, some of my most rewarding experiences have been as a multimedia editor and newsroom leader — in the U.S. and abroad.
 I worked as an associate editor at Czech Business Weekly in Prague, Czech Republic, where I guided non-native English speakers from across Europe to produce clear, illuminating coverage of the 2008 financial crisis.
 In Eugene, Oregon, I served in executive producer and senior producer roles at KVAL-TV, the CBS affiliate, where I oversaw and supported a newsroom staff of 35 journalists.
+I also served as managing editor of the Science & Environment unit at Oregon Public Broadcasting.

 My research and experience has given me a deep understanding of the economics of journalism.
 I have an MBA from the University of Oregon Lundquist College of Business, and have taught entrepreneurship and strategic storytelling at the undergraduate and MBA levels.